 Halloween III is an amazing road trip movie.

-So we had Dan Challis and Ellie Grimbridge infiltrating a malevolent novelty factory, right?
-If you ignore the fact that it doesn’t end well for them, they really do have a kickass time on the journey.
+So we had Dan Challis and Ellie Grimbridge infiltrating a sinister novelty factory, right?
+If you ignore the fact that it doesn’t exactly end well for them, they really do have a kickass time on the journey.

 Their impromptu road trip resembles so many of my own adventures, and it always inspires me to go on more of them.
 Squeeze out the murders, the robots and the magic masks, and I’d go so far to say that it was the perfect road trip.
 Below are six reasons why!